 1. Standard Tax Deduction

-If you did the math and didn’t have enough itemized deductions to get you above $6,350 for singles and $12,700 for marrieds, you can take the standard tax deduction.
+If you did the math and didn’t have enough itemized deductions to get you above $6,350 for singles and $12,700 for married, you can take the standard tax deduction.
 If you are filing as head of household, you can deduct $9,350.

 2. Reinvested Dividends